 Resumes are required for most career opportunities.
 They are usually tailored for different positions and offer an overview of your experience and skill set.
 Curricula Vitae are more commonly used in academia or when applying to work abroad in certain countries.
 A CV is a detailed biographic summary of educational background, scholarly activities, and employment experience.
 More info on CVs can be found here.

-Wolfgang Career Coaching – Texas Exes partners with Wolfgang Career Coaching to provide exclusive content and services to members.
+Coaching 4 Good Texas Exes partners with Coaching 4 Good to provide exclusive content and services to members.
+Learn more

 Have questions or need further assistance?
 Email us or call 512-840-5619.